Altinn/altinn-studio-docs/content/technology/solutions/cli/_index.md

 ---
 title: Altinn CLI
-description: Altinn CLI is a command line application that can be used by app owneres to access Altinn APIs.
+description: Altinn CLI is a command line application that can be used by app owners to access Altinn APIs.
 toc: true
 tags: [altinn-cli]
 aliases: